-In the June 2018 issue of Beautiful Bizarre Magazine we launched a new editorial which has become a much loved regular feature in the magazine.
-SNAPSHOT asks 6 artists the same 4 questions.
-In the June 2018 issue, these were the SNAPSHOT questions:
+The SNAPSHOT editorial in Beautiful Bizarre Magazine is a much loved regular feature, in which we ask 6 artists the same 4 questions.
+In the June 2018 Issue 21, these were the SNAPSHOT questions:

 - What do you hope to leave behind in the world through your art?